kyma-project/istio/docs/user/00-25-plug-in-istio-ca.md

 ### Security Considerations

-For enhanced security, it is not recommended that you store the sensitive data directly in a Kubernetes Secret.
+For enhanced security, it is not recommended that you manage sensitive data directly in a Kyma cluster.
 Instead, use a production-ready CA and manage your root CA on a secure, offline machine.

 Additionally, make sure to implement proper certificate rotation procedures according to your organization's security policies.